14 November 2023

 Quite simply, take part in activities that don’t require screen time.
 Whether it’s meeting a friend for a coffee, booking a day out to go bowling or simply ordering a takeaway with your household, spending more physical time with people can do wonders for your mental health.

 Cleaning helps put your mind at ease by focusing on measurable objectives.
 And if you clean fast enough, you’ll also be releasing those endorphins to de-stress too.
 Winning.

-Whilst cleaning is most definitely not going to resolve poor mental health entirely, it will help boost your satisfaction, sense of accomplishment and decrease anxiety.
-10-15 minutes a day is all it takes.
+Whilst cleaning is most definitely not going to resolve poor mental health entirely, it will boost your satisfaction, give you a sense of accomplishment and decrease anxiety.

 It goes without saying that taking care of your body is essential for a healthy mind.
 Making certain lifestyle choices to limit any triggers of anxiety can make a huge difference to your mental health on a day-to-day basis.
 Below are some ways to do that:

-Sleep deprivation can have a huge impact on your mental health, largely because it makes it much harder to rationalise your worries.

-It's important to take the necessary steps to ensure a good night’s sleep.
+Sleep deprivation has a huge impact on your concentration levels, largely because it makes it much harder to rationalise your worries.
+That’s why it’s important to take the necessary steps to ensure you get a good night’s sleep.

 For one, this means limiting your nicotine and alcohol intake.
-Whilst alcohol initially depresses the nervous system helping you sleep, the effect wears off quickly, causing staggered sleep patterns.
+Whilst alcohol initially depresses the nervous system, helping you sleep, the effect wears off quickly, causing staggered sleep patterns.

 Swapping out the sugary snacks for low-sugar alternatives such as fruit is a great way to stabilise your blood sugar levels.
 This means you’ll feel less tired and it’ll help reduce symptoms of depression too.

 If you experience destabilising thoughts, then it’s worth cutting back on alcohol.
 Whilst drink can temporarily alleviate feelings of anxiety, the long-term effects of excessive alcohol drinking include reduced serotonin levels.
 This can lead to addiction and depression.